Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/README.md

 When enabled, users who have configured passwords will be allowed to sign in using their email address.

-When disabled, Plex OAuth becomes the only sign-in option, and any "local users" you have created will not be able to sign in to Overseerr.
+When disabled, Plex OAuth becomes the only sign-in option, and any "local users" you have created will not be able to sign in to Jellyseerr.

 This setting is **enabled** by default.

 ### Enable New Plex Sign-In

-When enabled, users with access to your Plex server will be able to sign in to Overseerr even if they have not yet been imported.
+When enabled, users with access to your Plex server will be able to sign in to Jellyseerr even if they have not yet been imported.
 Users will be automatically assigned the permissions configured in the [Default Permissions](#default-permissions) setting upon first sign-in.

 This setting is **enabled** by default.